 Yes absolutely.
-Your leader material and tippet material will often be different.
+Your leader material and fly line tippet material will often be different.
 The leader will taper down to an end section that is designed for you to add your tippet section to it.

 This means you can choose what kind and size of tippet you want to use on the river or lake, depending on the conditions.

 What material is a tapered leader made from?

 There are two materials to choose from when making a tapered leader; nylon and fluorocarbon.
 These materials are quite different but they are both fit for purpose.
 The main difference is the pricing.

 Nylon is 1/3 of the cost of fluorocarbon so it’s best to use nylon as your leader material which will take up 80-90% of your leader and fluorocarbon as your tippet material, which takes up just 10-20%.
 This will save you some cash, and you’ll still have the less visible higher-performing fluoro at the end section.